-Children at St. Cuthbert's RC High School are taught about how they can keep themselves and others safe, including online.
+Children at St Cuthbert's Roman Catholic High School are taught about how they can keep themselves and others safe, including online.
 We follow the Digital Safeguarding Policy that ensures we filter and monitor our online activity to keep children safe.
-We teach children how to keep safe in an age-appropriate way with examples given throughout this policy.
+We teach children how to keep safe in an ageappropriate way with examples given throughout this policy.
 We are sensitive to the specific needs and vulnerabilities of individual children who are victims of abuse, children with special educational needs or disabilities and children who need a social worker.
 We adapt our practice to support children in relation to safeguarding.

-Our practice includes being alert to those children who are absent for prolonged periods, sporadic attendance and fulfil our duty early to help prevent the risk of a child missing education in the future.
+Our practice includes being alert to those children who have unexplainable and/or persistent absences from education and sporadic attendance, to enable St Cuthbert's Roman Catholic High School school to fulfil our duty to help prevent the risk of a child missing education in the future.